 Antenatal testing is advised to identify babies with increased likelihood of having certain chromosomal abnormalities, such as trisomy 21 and trisomy 18 and some structural anomalies such as neural tube defects.

 There are two kinds of test that can be done in pregnancy:

-- Screening tests: Can tell if you are at risk of a baby having a birth defect but will not give definite information about your baby.
+Screening tests: can tell if you are at risk of your baby having a birth defect but will not give definite information about your baby.
 Screening tests are as follows:

 - First trimester combined screening: For T21 and T18

 - This includes a blood test done from 9-13+6 combined with ultrasound measurement of fetal nuchal translucency between 11-13+6